microsoft/multicluster-gitops/readme.md

   ./utils/add-cluster.sh YOUR_CLUSTER_NAME
   ```
-  This will create flux-system namespace in your cluster in create a few folders on the repo
+  This will create flux-system namespace in your cluster in create a few folders in the repo
 - Commit and push changes created by add-cluster.sh
 - Check that new infra namespaces are created in the cluster, such as "nginx"
   ```